nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Here is a quick overview of how to get our application started!
 Complete these few steps to get your EZLead journey started!

 1. Ensure that you have Java `11` installed in your computer.
+You can check your java version using the `java -version` command.
 2. Download the latest EZLead.jar from [here](https://github.com/AY2223S1-CS2103T-W09-3/tp/releases/download/v1.3.2/EzLead.jar).
 3. Create a home folder for your EZLead app wherever you wish to store it and copy the jar file to it.
 4. Double-click the file to start the app.
 The app will contain some sample data